JidapaTH/RemindMeChatbot/README.md

 ```

 3. create database `sqlite3 chatbotdude.db`.
 I named my database as 'chatbotdude'
-4. create table by run `sqlite3` in command line then use this query to create table
+4. create table by run `sqlite3 chatbotdude` in command line then use this query to create table

 ```
 CREATE TABLE TODO(